 - Searching ‘ Planning Register’ for group lists such as for

 - Basic scanned planning application files to show application

-form, plans, officer/committee report and third party letters
+form, plans, officer/committee report and third party

 - Planning Interactive undergoes periodic enhancement and